-Energy is essential for human society’s progress.
-Economic expansion and improving access to energy enable longer, more productive lives for the growing global population.
+Energy is essential for human progress.
+Economic expansion and improving access to energy enable people to lead longer, more productive lives.

 Energy demand: Three drivers

 Policy.
 Technology.
 Consumer preferences.
-All three impact how the world uses energy.
-Each driver influences the other and changes over time, with variances by region and political climate.
+All three affect how the world uses energy.
+Each driver influences the other and changes over time, with variances by region and political circumstances.

-Providing reliable, affordable energy to support prosperity and enhance living standards is coupled with the need to do so in ways that reduce impacts on the environment, including the risks of climate change.
+Providing reliable, affordable energy to support prosperity and improve living standards is coupled with the need to do so in ways that reduce risk to the environment, including climate change.